Anisia94/HelloWorld/README.md

 ## Setup the projects
-Firstly, we have to download the application in witch the automated tests will be written:
+Firstly, we have to download the application in which the automated tests will be written:

 1. Clone the [U4A_AUT](https://git.gcio.unicredit.eu/RO23/U4A_AUT) repository from GitLab
 2. Import the project in Intellij IDEA as a maven project